 Going on 37 years after Hochuli pulled off his No. 41 jersey that glorious Friday night in Canyon Del Oro’s victorious locker room, he has yet to stop twisting and turning, grinding and pushing and scratching and clawing for those few extra yards in life.

-As he heads toward his 54th birthday on Christmas Day, Hochuli is going to win and nobody’s going to stop him.
+As he heads toward his 54th birthday on Christmas Day (at the time of this interview), Hochuli is going to win and nobody’s going to stop him.
 The older brother he revered isn’t calling the plays anymore, but just give Ed Hochuli the damn ball and he’ll take care of it from there.

 He’s got to succeed.
 It’s part of who he is.